 Andrew Lane (born 1963), who also writes as Andy Lane, is a British author and journalist.
-Macmillan Children’s Books in the UK are currently publishing two series of Young Adult novels by Andrew Lane, while Adaptive Books in the USA are publishing a third Young Adult series.
-He has also just signed with Hot Key Books to write a series of teenage espionage novels, the first two of which will be published in 2018.
+Macmillan Children’s Books in the UK have published two series of Young Adult novels by Andrew Lane, while Adaptive Books in the USA have published a third Young Adult series, Piccadilly Children’s Books have published a fourth and Ravensburger in Germany are currently publishing a fifth.

 The first series of books focuses on the early life of the world’s most famous fictional character – Sherlock Holmes.
 The series was developed in conjunction with the estate of Sherlock Holmes’s creator – Sir Arthur Conan Doyle.